What is Web Hosting? Web Hosting Explained for Beginners

 In fact, VPS hosting can be great for medium-sized businesses with a rapidly growing number of websites and traffic.

 - Dedicated server space

 - Traffic surges on other websites have no effect on your performance

 - Root access to the server

-- Easy scalability
+- Easy scalability and high customizability

-- More expensive than shared hosting
+- More expensive than other types of hosting

 - Technical and server management knowledge is a must

-Cloud hosting is currently the most reliable solution on the market, as it comes with literally no downtime.
-With cloud hosting, your host provides you with a cluster of servers.
-Your files and resources are replicated on each server.
+Cloud hosting is currently the most reliable solution on the market.
+With cloud hosting, your host provides you with a cluster of servers — your files and resources are replicated on each server.

 - Little to no downtime